 Day 1 — Arrival and First Impressions

-The Bamboo Airways flight from Ho Chi Minh City landed at Con Dao Airport at 10:30 AM.
-The airport is the size of a large house.
-One luggage belt.
-One exit.
-Outside, a handful of taxi drivers and hotel staff holding hand-written name cards.
+The Bamboo Airways flight from Ho Chi Minh City touches down at Con Dao Airport around 10:30 AM.
+The airport is the size of a large house — one luggage belt, one exit.
+Outside, a handful of taxi drivers and hotel staff wait with hand-written name cards.

-My hotel, Poulo Condor Boutique Resort (VND 1,200,000/night, ~$48), sent a driver.
-The ride to the hotel took eight minutes.
-That's because Con Son town — the only settlement on Con Dao — is small enough to walk across in twenty minutes.
+Stay at Poulo Condor Boutique Resort (VND 1,200,000/night, ~$48) and a driver collects you.
+The ride takes eight minutes, because Con Son town — the only settlement on Con Dao — is small enough to walk across in twenty.

-First impression: quiet.
+The first thing you notice is the quiet.
 Shockingly quiet for Vietnam.
 No honking motorbikes, no construction noise, no karaoke.
-Just the sound of the ocean and the occasional rooster.
+Just the ocean and the occasional rooster.

-Dropped bags.
-Rented a motorbike from the hotel (VND 150,000/day, ~$6).
-Rode to Dam Trau Beach to recalibrate my brain from city to island mode.
-The beach was empty except for two Vietnamese couples and a man sleeping under a tree.
-Swam for an hour.
-The water was 28°C and clear enough to see my feet from the surface.
+Drop your bags and rent a motorbike from the hotel (VND 150,000/day, ~$6).
+Ride straight to Dam Trau Beach to shift your brain from city to island mode.
+Expect it nearly empty — maybe two Vietnamese couples and a man asleep under a tree.
+Swim for an hour.
+The water sits at 28°C and runs clear enough to see your feet from the surface.

 Day 2 — The Prison Complex

-Spent the morning at Con Dao Prison and Museum.
+Give the morning to Con Dao Prison and Museum.
 Entry: VND 40,000 (~$1.60).
 The complex covers multiple buildings from different eras — French colonial cells (1862), the tiger cages (built with American funding in the 1960s), and the "cow cage" punishment cells.

 Day 3 — Diving Day 1

 First dive: Hon Tai — a rocky islet with coral-covered walls.
-Visibility: 18 meters.
-Highlights: a resident Napoleon wrasse, schools of batfish, a sleeping whitetip reef shark on a ledge at 15 meters, and genuinely healthy hard coral coverage.
-I've dived Koh Tao and Nusa Penida — the coral here was noticeably better.
+Visibility around 18 meters.
+The highlights stack up fast: a resident Napoleon wrasse, schools of batfish, a sleeping whitetip reef shark on a ledge at 15 meters, and genuinely healthy hard coral coverage.
+Stack it against Koh Tao or Nusa Penida and the coral here holds its own — noticeably better.

 Second dive: a sandy slope site near Hon Bay Canh.
-Spotted two green sea turtles, a large barracuda, and a blue-spotted stingray hiding under a coral head.
-The dive master said whale sharks occasionally pass through in March-April.
+Look for two green sea turtles, a large barracuda, and a blue-spotted stingray tucked under a coral head.
+Dive masters note that whale sharks occasionally pass through in March–April.

-Back in town by 1 PM.
-Napped.
-Rode to Bai Nhat cove for a late afternoon swim — a small beach reached by a steep, unmarked trail off the main road.
-Nobody else there.
+You're back in town by 1 PM.
+Nap, then ride to Bai Nhat cove for a late afternoon swim — a small beach reached by a steep, unmarked trail off the main road.
+Most days, you'll have it to yourself.

 Day 4 — So Ray Plantation and Forest Hike

-The So Ray Plantation trail winds through the national park interior — 10km of ancient hardwood forest, passing through a historic plantation site.
-It's not well-signposted, so I hired a guide through the national park office (VND 300,000, ~$12).
+The So Ray Plantation trail winds through the national park interior — 10km of ancient hardwood forest, passing a historic plantation site.
+It's not well-signposted, so hire a guide through the national park office (VND 300,000, ~$12).

-The forest is dense, humid, and alive with bird calls.
-We saw a black giant squirrel (endemic to Con Dao), several species of hornbill, and the guide pointed out WWII-era bomb craters now filled with vegetation.
-The connection between natural beauty and violent history is inescapable here.
+The forest is dense, humid, and loud with bird calls.
+Expect to spot a black giant squirrel (endemic to Con Dao), several species of hornbill, and WWII-era bomb craters now softened with vegetation.
+The thread between natural beauty and violent history runs through everything here.

-The trail ends at a viewpoint overlooking the archipelago — sixteen islands scattered across blue water.
-My guide, Huy, sat down and lit a cigarette.
-"Every morning I walk in this forest," he said.
+The trail ends at a viewpoint over the archipelago — sixteen islands scattered across blue water.
+Guides like Huy, an eleven-year ranger, know this ground morning by morning.
+"Every morning I walk in this forest," he says.
 "Every morning it's different."
-He's been a ranger for eleven years.

 Day 5 — Sea Turtle Nesting at Bay Canh

-This was the trip's centerpiece.
-The ranger-guided turtle nesting tour runs from Bay Canh Island, the main nesting site.
-Boat departure at 4 PM, VND 600,000 (~$24) per person.
+This is the centerpiece.
+The ranger-guided turtle nesting tour departs from Bay Canh Island, the main nesting site.
+Boats leave at 4 PM, VND 600,000 (~$24) per person.

-The boat ride to Bay Canh takes 30 minutes.
-We hiked through the island's forest to the nesting beach and waited.
+The crossing to Bay Canh takes 30 minutes.
+From the landing, you hike through the island's forest to the nesting beach and wait.
 No lights allowed.
 No talking above a whisper.

-Returned to Con Son at midnight.
-Didn't sleep for hours.
-The image of a turtle dragging herself up a dark beach by starlight is not something you shake quickly.
+You're back in Con Son by midnight, and the image of a turtle dragging herself up a dark beach by starlight stays with you a long time.

 Day 6 — Diving Day 2 and Relaxation

-Two more dives in the morning.
-Deeper sites this time — 22-25 meters at spots the dive center calls "Cathedral Rock" and "Bamboo Reef."
-Soft corals everywhere, cleaner wrasse stations buzzing with activity, and a juvenile hawksbill turtle at Cathedral Rock that posed for my GoPro like a professional model.
+Two more dives in the morning, deeper this time — 22–25 meters at the sites the dive center calls "Cathedral Rock" and "Bamboo Reef."
+Soft corals everywhere, cleaner wrasse stations buzzing, and at Cathedral Rock a juvenile hawksbill turtle that holds its pose for a GoPro like a professional model.

-Dinner at Bar 200 — grilled fish, squid, and a Saigon beer.
-VND 250,000 (~$10) for a full seafood dinner.
+For dinner, head to Bar 200 — grilled fish, squid, and a Saigon beer, VND 250,000 (~$10) for a full seafood spread.
 The owner, a retired fisherman, grills everything over charcoal on the street outside.
 The simplicity is the quality.

 Day 7 — Final Morning and Departure

-Woke at 5:30 AM for a last ride around the island.
-The light at dawn on Con Dao is extraordinary — soft gold on the water, mist in the valleys, and the feeling of being somewhere genuinely remote from the rest of the world.
+Wake at 5:30 AM for a last ride around the island.
+Dawn light on Con Dao is extraordinary — soft gold on the water, mist in the valleys, and the unmistakable feeling of being somewhere genuinely remote.

-Stopped at Dam Trau Beach one last time.
-A fisherman was pulling in nets near the shore.
-His boat was the only thing on the water.
-We nodded at each other.
-I sat on the sand until it was time to go.
+Stop at Dam Trau Beach one more time.
+A lone fisherman pulls in nets near the shore, his boat the only thing on the water.
+Sit on the sand until it's time to go.

-Flight back to HCMC at noon.
-Forty-five minutes and you're in Saigon traffic.
-The contrast is physical — noise, heat, horns, screens.
+The flight back to HCMC leaves at noon.
+Forty-five minutes later you're in Saigon traffic, and the contrast hits you physically — noise, heat, horns, screens.
 Con Dao feels immediately like a different country.

-I'm already planning the return trip.
-June or July — peak turtle season, 3-5 nesting turtles per night.
-I want to do the outer islands too: Hon Cau and Hon Tre Lon reportedly have even better diving.
-And I want to stay longer — seven days wasn't enough.
-Ten would be right.
+Plan the return for June or July — peak turtle season, with 3–5 nesting turtles per night.
+Save time for the outer islands too: Hon Cau and Hon Tre Lon are said to have even better diving.
+And give yourself longer than a week; ten days fits this place better than seven.
 The reef health here rivals what you'll find at Nusa Lembongan off Bali.

 Con Dao isn't an easy destination.
-It's remote, the infrastructure is basic, and it confronts you with a history that's hard to reconcile with paradise.
-But that combination — beauty and gravity, nature and memory — makes it unlike anywhere else I've been.
+It's remote, the infrastructure is basic, and it asks you to hold beauty and gravity in the same hand.
+But that exact combination — nature and memory, empty beaches and a history worth honoring — makes it unlike anywhere else in Vietnam.
 The turtles alone are worth the trip.
-Everything else is a bonus that happens to include the best diving in Vietnam.
+Everything else is a bonus that happens to include the best diving in the country.

 For more island diving in Southeast Asia, Nusa Lembongan off Bali offers mola mola encounters and healthy reefs.